 Cultural & Countryside

 3 UNESCO Heritage Sites

 Group Size: 6 – 25

 Day 1 Fly from your chosen airport via Istanbul to Tbilisi.
-Transfer to the 4-star Mercure Tbilisi Old Town or 4-star Courtyard by Marriott for two nights.
+Transfer to the 4-star Mercure Tbilisi Old Town.

 Day 2 Walking tour of Tbilisi’s old town, visiting Metekhi Church, Sioni Cathedral, the National Museum of History and Soviet Occupation Museum.
 (B)

 Day 3 Visit Svetitskhoveli Cathedral and Jvari Monastery in Mtskheta.
 Travel to Chateau Mukhrani to enjoy a wine tasting, bread baking and a churchkhela making class at this award winning estate.
 Continue to Borjomi, a town famous for its mineral water.
 Spend two nights at the 4-star Crowne Plaza Borjomi Spa.
 (B, L)

 Day 4 Travel to Vardzia in Samtskhe-Javakheti region to visit the cave monastery, founded in the 12th century BC.
 Continue to Akhaltsikhe, visit Rabati Castle, which has a church, mosque, minaret and synagogue inside as it developed under different cultures and religions.
 (B)

 Day 5 Drive to Ubisi to visit the 9th-century St. George’s Monastery, then to Kutaisi.
 Visit Bagrati Cathedral, built in the 11th-century during the reign of King Bagrat III, known as the symbol of united Georgia.
 Drive to Gelati Monastery, listed as a UNESCO World Heritage site, dating from the 12th-century.
 Overnight at the 4-star Best Western Kutaisi Hotel or similar.
 (B)